Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \subsection{Interpretability}

 In order to make an ML model's decisions more transparent, different methods that aim at providing human-understandable explanations have been proposed (c.f.~\cite{molnar2019}).
 Requirements for interpretability generally range from models derived from fully interpretable model classes to interpretability via post-hoc interpretation techniques.
 For example, the former is required to satisfy regulatory constraints in the banking sector~\citep{carvalho2019machine, bucker2020transparency} and can be thought of as a constraint on the search space when selecting a model.
 The latter is often used to understand functional relationships between features and target variables in an ML context (i.e., understanding the model) or to understand single decisions made by a trained algorithm~\citep{molnar2019}.
-In addition, interpretability techniques can be helpful to debug errors made by models (e.g., errors stemming from mislabeled data or spuriously drawn correlations~\citep{kulesza2015principles}).
-While many explanations can be either directly derived from the model class (e.g., decision trees and generalized linear models), interpretability techniques either focus on a single model class~\citep{palczewska2014interpreting, selvaraju2017grad} or are \textit{model-agnostic}~\citep{apley2016visualizing_2, NIPS2017_7062}.
-The latter is especially desirable, as this allows the user to explain arbitrary models resulting from tuning over various model classes.
-On the other hand, interpretability methods can produce misleading results if a model is too complex or the explainability technique is unreliable due to them e.g., using additional features~\citep{kindermans2019reliability, molnar2019}.
-Quantifying interpretability, i.e., \textit{determining how complex the predictive decisions of a given model are}, could be a first step towards obtaining models that provide reliable explanations and interpretable models.
-Quantifying interpretability of a model is not straightforward, as terms like interpretability, explainability, and complexity are highly subjective expressions~\citep{lipton2018mythos_interpretability, molnar2019, molnar2019quantifying_2}.
-First approaches to metrics that can be used as a proxy for interpretability on tabular data have been proposed, as shown e.g., in~\citet{molnar2019quantifying_2}.
-While explainability for non-tabular application domains may be equally interesting, no methods that allow quantifying the interpretability of e.g., computer vision models have been proposed to date.
-A popular proxy for model complexity (and therefore interpretability) is \emph{sparseness}, i.e., the number of features.
-We explore this concept further in the context of MOHPO in Section~\ref{ssec:sparseness}. \citet{molnar2019quantifying_2} propose $2$ additional metrics aside from sparseness to quantify interpretability on tabular data, which we will briefly summarize here\footnote{A detailed derivation and explanation can be found in~\citet{molnar2019, molnar2019quantifying_2}}:
+Interpretability methods can however produce misleading results if a model is too complex or the explainability technique is unreliable due to them e.g., using additional features~\citep{kindermans2019reliability, molnar2019}.
+Quantifying interpretability, i.e., \textit{determining how complex the predictive decisions of a given model are}, is not straightforward, as terms like interpretability, explainability, and complexity are highly subjective expressions~\citep{lipton2018mythos_interpretability, molnar2019, molnar2019quantifying_2, kaur2022trustworthy, tailor-trustworthy-ai}.
+A popular, easily quantifiable alternative and often suitable proxy for model complexity (and therefore interpretability) is \emph{sparseness}, i.e., the number of features.
+We explore this concept further in the context of MOHPO in Section~\ref{ssec:sparseness}.
+Current approaches to quantifying interpretability focus mainly on tabular data~\citep{molnar2019quantifying_2}.
+Therefore, we here present two metrics to quantify interpretability that have been used in practice, originally proposed in~\citep{molnar2019quantifying_2}\footnote{A detailed derivation and explanation can be found in~\citet{molnar2019} and~\citet{molnar2019quantifying_2}}: